Replacement parameters in Unified Service Desk

 An example of this would be calling CreateEntity on Global Manager.
-This will create a record in Customer Engagement apps, and return the GUID of the new record.
+This will create a record, and return the GUID of the new record.
 This new GUID will be in the

 $Return replacement parameter list and can be used as input to the next action.